Looking for Fun Family Road Trip? Pick Cherries in New Mexico

-June is cherry picking season in the Land of Enchantment and luckily for your post-pandemic sanity there are two U-Pick orchards within a few hours driving distance from El Paso.
+June is cherry picking season in the Land of Enchantment and luckily for your post-pandemic sanity there are two family-run U-Pick orchards within a few hours driving distance from El Paso.

 Cadwallader Mountain Farms, located between Alamogordo and Cloudcroft, and Nichols Ranch and Orchards in La Luz offer you the opportunity to enjoy the mountain views and make some memories while picking some sweet cherries.

-Both family-run orchards have set an opening date of Monday, June 14, 2021.
+Cadwallader opens on June 11 and Nichols Ranch has set an opening date of Monday, June 14, 2021.